Azulinho/cryptobot/README.md

 ```
 PRICE_LOGS: [""]
 ```
 The list of price logs to be used for backtesting.
+Note that this is relative to the url used in the PRICE_LOG_SERVICE_URL.

 ### ENABLE_PUMP_AND_DUMP_CHECKS